Sourdough Cinnamon Roll Focaccia Bread Recipe

 Bake

 Bake for 30 minutes.
 The top of the bread will be golden brown with an internal temperature of 200 degrees.
-Remove the bread from the pan soon after it comes out of the oven and place on a wire rack to prevent the focaccia bread from getting soggy.
+Remove the bread from the pan soon after it comes out of the oven and place it on a cooling rack to prevent the focaccia bread from getting soggy.
+Let the bread cool completely,

 Sample Baking Schedule